AlexBurnes/buildfab/progress.md

 # Progress: buildfab

 ## What Works
+- **Version Display Fix**: Successfully fixed version commands returning "unknown" when binary is installed globally or run from bin directory
+  - Fixed version display issue - updated `getVersion()` function to use build-time `appVersion` variable set via ldflags only
+  - Removed VERSION file fallback - built application never reads VERSION file at runtime, version is compiled into binary at build time
+  - Resolved global installation issue - version commands now work correctly regardless of working directory or installation location
+  - Fixed both version flags - both `--version` and `-V` flags now display proper version information
+  - Updated test suite - modified TestGetVersion to reflect new behavior where version is compiled into binary
+  - Comprehensive testing - verified fix works when binary is run from different directories and when installed globally
+  - Perfect user experience - users get correct version information regardless of how they run the binary
+  - Updated CHANGELOG.md - documented version display fix in Unreleased section with detailed technical information
+  - VERSION 0.8.8 RELEASED with proper build-time versioning and comprehensive testing
 - **CLI Parser Fix and Rules Update**: Successfully fixed CLI argument parsing to handle stage/action names when no run command is specified and updated rules files for proper changelog date management
   - Fixed unknown command error - when no subcommand is provided, first argument is now treated as stage or action name
   - Implemented priority system - stage names have higher priority than action names when both exist with same name